jolly-io/Data_Engineering_Articles/README.md

 Data Engineering is the development, implementation, and maintenance of systems and processes that take in raw data (generate and ingest), transforms it and produce high-quality consistent information that supports downstream use cases.

-### Data Engineering Lifecycle: The stages of data engineering lifecyle are as follows:
+### Data Engineering Lifecycle: The core stages of the data engineering lifecyle are as follows:
 - `Generation`:
   * The data used in the data engineering lifecyle originates within/from source systems.For example, a source system could be an IOT device, an application message queue, or a transactional database.
 A data engineer needs to have a working knowledge of how a given source system operates, generates its data, the frequency, velocity and variety of the data it generates.
 Engineers need to maintain a line of communication with source systems owners to stay up-to-date on changes that can impact data pipelines and analytics.